- Entering the Competition

 How are judges selected for IDEA?

-IDSA works with the jury chair, appointed each year by IDSA's President, to craft a diverse and international team of experts across industries.
-If you wish to nominate yourself or someone for participation on a future jury, please email your recommendations to email@example.com.
+IDSA works with the Jury Chair, a judge with two years of experience as an IDEA jury member and who is appointed each year by the Chair of IDSA's Board of Directors, to craft a diverse and international team of experts across industries.
+If you wish to nominate yourself or someone for participation on a future IDEA Jury, please email your recommendations to email@example.com.

-IDEA 2010 winners will be honored at a ceremony and gala following the conclusion of the annual IDSA International Conference in New Orleans, LA on September 17, 2011.
+IDEA 2017 winners will be honored at a Ceremony and Gala at the annual IDSA International Conference in Atlanta, GA from August 16th to August 19th, 2017.

-Who can attend the awards ceremony, design gallery, and awards party?
+Who can attend the IDEA Ceremony, and Gala?
 Is it free?

-All winners and their guests can attend the ceremony for free, but all travel and accomodations costs are your responsibility.
-If you wish to register for the conference or attend the after-ceremony awards gala, you must purchase tickets.
-Conference registration and party tickets will be available for purchase online or in person.
+The Ceremony itself is free to attend for all winners and their guests, but all travel and accommodations costs are your responsibility.
+If you wish to register for the International Conference or attend the After-Ceremony Gala, you must purchase tickets.
+Conference registration and party tickets will be available for purchase online or in-person.

 When and where can I purchase copies of the Yearbook?

-These will be available for purchase online when the Yearbook is published in September.
-Winners receive a discount off the regular price.
+These will be available for purchase online when the Yearbook is published, scheduled for October each year.
 Copies of past Yearbooks can be ordered directly from IDSA or call 703.707.6000.

 ANNOUNCING THE WINNERS